The Media School

 lems 'at' indiana 'dot' edu

-A doctoral candidate in the Department of Telecommunications at Indiana University, my research examines the ways that marginalized communities use social media, cell phones and the internet to bring about grassroots social change.
+A doctoral candidate in the The Media School at Indiana University, my research examines the ways that marginalized communities use social media, cell phones and the internet to bring about grassroots social change.

 In general, I work to answer the question, "How can communication infrastructures be designed for the empowerment of disenfranchised groups so that they may bring about social change they envision for themselves?"